imperionite/ilmanala/README.md

 This project provides a cleaned, imputed, and extended synthetic dataset of greenhouse gas (GHG) emissions in the Philippines by sector, covering the years 2010–2050.
 The synthetic data is generated using linear interpolation and regression-based forecasting, based on the official dataset from the Philippine Statistics Authority (PSA).
 For more details on the generation process of the synthetic dataset, please refer to the [documentation provided](https://github.com/imperionite/ilmanala/blob/main/SYNTHETIC_DATASET_GENERATION.md) provided and to the [synthetic dataset generation notebook project](https://github.com/imperionite/ilmanala/blob/main/SYNTHETIC_GHG.ipynb).

+## EDA & Data Visualization of Greenhouse Gas Emissions in the Philippines Using Synthetic Dataset

+This phase of the project explores the trends and patterns of greenhouse gas (GHG) emissions in the Philippines using the generated synthetic dataset (2010–2050).
+The exploratory data analysis (EDA) focuses on visualizing emissions by gas type (CO₂, CH₄, N₂O, and HFCs) and by economic sector, highlighting historical trends and future projections.

+Key insights and visualizations include:

+Temporal trends of each GHG across major sectors (e.g., Energy, Agriculture, Waste).
+Identification of high-emission sectors and their growth trajectories.
+Visualization of imputed historical gaps and model-based forecasts through 2050.
+Comparative plots between real and synthetic emissions to assess forecast consistency.
+These visualizations aid in understanding emission dynamics over time and support policy-oriented discussions on climate mitigation priorities in the Philippines.

 ### Disclaimer